What are we struggling with while working from home?

 1. Working from home isn’t for everyone

 Working at home is just not suitable for everyone.
 Some prefer routine and structure.
 Or collaborate face-to-face, as happens in the office.
 Some employees, on the other hand, love it!
 Working at your own desk.
 Your delicious cup of coffee, because it simply tastes much better at home than at the office.
 Our Product Marketer, for instance, likes to work from home.
 But our marketing intern?
 Not so much...
 Sometimes though.
 Looking for tips to make working from home a success?
-We've listed 8 top tips for you, you'll find them here!
+We've listed 8 top tips for you!

 2. Unplugging after work